-I suggest that LBT could potentially provide a methodology to address irrational beliefs in a way that might mitigate the fragmentation anxiety that may arise when relinquishing maladaptive self-object organizations Du Plessis, 2022).
-The reason being that identifying guiding virtues and finding an uplifting philosophy can help individuals slowly change maladaptive beliefs for more adaptive beliefs without a significant threat to the stability of the self.
-When one considers the self-object functions provided by the ideology and the role it plays in maintaining homeostasis in the self, it is clear that more is needed than merely dismantling the logic of an individual's belief system.
-The uplifting philosophy and guiding virtues, as suggested by LBT, can provide new ways to form self-object systems beyond that of the ideology.
+Consequently, LBT may be a suitable intervention when challenging the unrealistic conclusions derived from illogical premises in practical reasoning that contribute to ideological obsession, because it can contest irrational beliefs in a way that could mitigate the fragmentation anxiety that often arise when individuals relinquish maladaptive self-object organizations.
+The reason being that by identifying guiding virtues and finding an uplifting philosophy it can help individuals slowly change maladaptive beliefs for more adaptive beliefs without a significant threat to the stability of the self.
+When one considers the self-object functions provided by an ideology and the role it plays in maintaining homeostasis in the self, it is clear that more is needed than merely dismantling the flawed logic of an individual's belief system.
+The application of uplifting philosophies and guiding virtues, as suggested by LBT, can provide new ways to form self-object systems beyond that of the ideology.
 In short, the individual needs other sources of self-object experiences to replace those provided by the ideology, otherwise, it may lead to excessive fragmentation anxiety.
+Thus, an uplifting philosophy, like Beauvoir's existentialist ethics, can provide an antidote to ideological obsession and ideology addiction by offering an alternate and more adaptive source for self-object experiences.

-The argument presented may support the research that indicates that countermessages do more harm than good (Ferguson, 2016; Rosand & Winterbotham, 2019).
-Countermessaging or counternarratives to change people's political opinions is a widespread approach to prevent violent political activism.
-In short, LBT may therefore provide an alternative 'deracilization' intervention to the typical countermessaging employed to counteract ideological racialization, as it could mitigate fragmentation anxiety when addressing the irrational beliefs that uphold extreme ideologies.
+The preceding discussion may explain why the research indicates that counternarratives (an intervention often used to prevent violent political activism) often do more harm than good when employed to counteract political radicalization (Ferguson, 2016; Rosand & Winterbotham, 2019).
+LBT may therefore provide an alternative and potentially more effective intervention to the typically employed as it could mitigate fragmentation anxiety when confronting the beliefs of the radicalized ideologue.